Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Self-supervised Feature Adaptation

-Our objective is to estimate a shared subspace, $\*V \in \mathbb{R}^{d\times d}$ such that the multi-view correlation is maximized.
-Formally:

-where $\text{tr}(\cdot)$ denotes the trace of a matrix.
-The subspace $\*V$ can be estimated by solving the generalized eigenvalue problem to simultaneously diagonalize $\*R_B$ and $\*R_W$.
+where $\text{Tr}(\cdot)$ denotes the trace of a matrix.
+The subspace $\*W$ can be estimated by solving the generalized eigenvalue problem to simultaneously diagonalize $\*R_b$ and $\*R_w$.
 Hence, the MvCorr objective is the average of the ratio of eigenvalues of between-view and within-view covariances.
-In other words, if $\*R_W$ is invertible, then we wish to find the a transformation matrix $\*V$ that maximizes the spectral norm of $\*R_W^{-1}\*R_B$, thus accounting for both the between-view and within-view variabilities associated with the multiple views of data.
+In other words, if $\*R_w$ is invertible, then we wish to find the a transformation matrix $\*W$ that maximizes the spectral norm of $\*R_w^{-1}\*R_b$.
+Thus, maximizing the between-view variability while minimizing the within-view variability, capturing the shared information across the views.
+This ratio of variances formulation is similar to that in linear discriminant analysis (LDA) but without the need for class labels.

-We use neural networks to scale MvCorr for complex datasets similar to the work in \cite{somandepalli2019multiview} where each view of the data is input to an identical neural network without sharing any weights across the $M$ networks.
-The multiview shared representation is the output of the last layer of the individual networks.
-Since the last layer activations are maximally correlated across the networks we only need to use one of the $M$ networks to extract embeddings during inference~\cite{somandepalli2019multimodal}.
+We use neural networks to optimize MvCorr for large and complex datasets similar to our past work \cite{somandepalli2019multiview}.
+Here, data from $M$ hard-positive matrices is input to $M$ corresponding `` subnetworks'' with identical architecture but no shared weights across them.
+The embedding capturing the shared information across the views is the output of the last layer of the individual networks.
+The MvCorr model is trained using mini-batch SGD to minimize the loss $1-\rho^{(M)}$.
+During inference, we only need to extract embeddings from one of the subnetworks as the last-layer activations are maximally correlated across all the subnetworks by virtue of the loss, as demonstrated in~\cite{somandepalli2019multimodal}.